VirtualAlllocEx/DEFCON-31-Syscalls-Workshop/Exercise 5 Low_Level_API_Dropper/Exercise 5 Low_Level_API_Dropper.md

 ## Exercise 5 tasks:
 ### Create LLA-Dropper
+1. Create necessary code for LLA-Dropper with SysWhispers3
 1. Create a new C++ POC in Visual Studio 2019 and use the provided code for the LLA-Dropper.
 2. Create staged x64 meterpreter shellcode with msfvenom and copy it to the C++ LLA-Dropper poc.
 3. Compile the LLA-Dropper as release or debug x64.